curtisullerich/wedding/travel.md

 #### Getting Here
-For those flying in, the closest airport to the venue and to us is San Jose Mineta International Airport.
+For those flying in, the closest airport to the venue and to us is San Jose Mineta International Airport (SJC).

+SFO and OAK are both about an hour away each and can sometimes be cheaper than SJC.
+A Lyft from there to us will probably eat up whatever you saved by using the other airport.
+You can use BART to get most of the way from OAK and Caltrain can get you here from SFO for $10-15 each way, if you want to deal with the extra time and logistics.

 There is an Amtrak station in Santa Clara, about 30 minutes from the venue.
-You can make it here from Chicago or Iowa in about 2 days.
+You can make it here by train from Chicago or Iowa in about 2 days.
 Curtis has done the California to Iowa route and enjoyed it.
 Check out their map [here](https://www.amtrak.com/content/dam/projects/dotcom/english/public/documents/Maps/Amtrak-System-Map-020923.pdf).

 ---